Hypocritteri/Hypocritteri.github.io/index.md

 I love to make smaller game projects in my spare time and also try out new features in various different game engines.

-I'm mostly in my comfort zone when doing art, but I have done some programming and trying to figure out some simple mechanics what some games have.
+I'm mostly in my comfort zone when doing art, but I have done some programming and trying to duplicate some simple game mechanics.

 ---